TeOSobrino/EvolSis/readme.md

 ### Variable mutation rate ###

-If the best individual in the population is the same for a significant amount of generations, the mutation rate will first be decreased (searching for local optima) the increased (searching for global optima), seeking to leave the current location as it may be a saddle point.
+If the best individual in the population is the same for a significant amount of generations, mutation rate will first be decreased (searching for local optima) then increased (searching for global optima), seeking to leave the current location as it may be a saddle point.

 ### Predation by sinthesys ###